Pierre-Sassoulas/django-hreflang/README.rst

     pip install django_hreflang

+Use version django_hreflang==1.7 for django version inferior to 2.0.

 You may need to take *zero or one* of these steps:

 - If you want to use the html tag, add ``hreflang`` to your ``INSTALLED_APPS``